 Fact #39: They Mourn for Their Partner

-Guinea pigs often make a chirping sound, which is a sign that they might be sad and it happens mostly when one of the partners dies.
+Guinea pigs often make a chirping sound, which is a sign that they might be sad.
+It happens mostly when one of the partners dies.

 Fact #40: They Speak When They Are Silent Too